 Following the performance, candidates will be required to attempt some sight-reading and ear tests appropriate to their standard or grade, and answer general questions on the theoretical aspects of music and their musical opinions.

-Candidates entering for an Exhibition should be aware that if offered a music award, music will become a major part of their school life.
+Candidates entering for a Scholarship should be aware that if offered a music award, music will become a major part of their school life.
 Scholars are expected to take a full and active part in the musical life of the school, and will find themselves performing in a musical activity several days throughout the school week in addition to their private instrumental tuition.